EricssonResearch/scream/README.md

   - CWND increase scaled down by a factor 2, this gives a better match against the L4S throughput equation with more real L4S queues.
   - Slow decay l4sAlpha removed.
   - Default postcongestion delay reduced to 50 RTTs.
-  - Build date for BW test tool sender changed
+  - Build date for BW test tool sender changed.
 - 2026-08-23 :
   - Existing window overhead and cwnd growth restriction adapted to work better with cellular access, configurable schedulingJitterMargin.
   - postCogestionDelayRtts is configurable